wschaef/goes-architecture/architecture.md

     * **Internal DNS:** Cloud DNS can also be used for internal DNS resolution within the VPC, enabling seamless communication between resources across different subnets and regions.

 * **Cloud CDN:** Cloud CDN will be used to cache static and dynamic content at edge locations around the world, reducing latency and improving performance for end users.

+#### Data recovery

+In a hybrid setup with stringent RTO (<4 hours) and RPO (<24 hours) requirements, data recovery on the GCP side warrants careful attention to the following strategies, tailored to the specific services in use - Cloud SQL, Firestore, Cloud Storage, and Media CDN:

+Cloud SQL

+* **Automated backups:** Ensure that automated backups are enabled with a frequency that aligns with the RPO, potentially hourly or even more frequently.
+* **Regional replicas:** Consider deploying replicas in a different region within the same multi-region VPC to enable faster failover and recovery should a regional outage occur.
+* **Point-in-time recovery:** Leverage this feature to restore the database to a specific point in time within the backup retention period.

+Firestore

+* **Multi-region deployment:** Opt for a multi-region deployment of Firestore to achieve high availability and automatic failover in the event of regional disruptions.
+* **Data exports:** Regularly export Firestore data to Cloud Storage to create additional backup and recovery options.
+* **Point-in-time recovery:** Utilize the built-in point-in-time recovery feature to restore data to a specific point in the past.

+Cloud Storage

+* **Object Versioning:** Enabling versioning is recommended to preserve previous versions of objects, providing a safety net against accidental deletions or overwrites.
+* **Cross-region replication:** Consider replicating critical data to a bucket in a different region for added durability and faster recovery in case of a regional outage.
+* **Lifecycle management:** Implementing lifecycle policies can automatically transition objects to lower-cost storage classes (like Coldline or Archive) for long-term retention and cost optimization.

+Media CDN

+* **Origin redundancy:** Configuring multiple origins (such as Cloud Storage buckets in different regions) helps ensure content availability even if one origin becomes unavailable.
+* **Cache invalidation:** Implement mechanisms to invalidate cache content quickly in case of updates or errors to ensure users receive the latest versions.

+Additional Considerations

+* **Monitoring and Alerting:** Comprehensive monitoring and alerting should be implemented to promptly detect failures or performance degradation in any of the GCP services.
+* **Automated Recovery:** Develop and test automated recovery workflows to minimize manual intervention and ensure timely recovery within the RTO.
+* **Regular Testing:** Periodic disaster recovery drills are vital to validate the effectiveness of the recovery strategies and identify areas for improvement.

+By harnessing the inherent capabilities of these GCP services and implementing robust recovery mechanisms, organizations can achieve the desired RTO and RPO even in the face of unexpected disruptions.
+Continuous monitoring, testing, and refinement of the recovery strategy are crucial to ensuring data protection and business continuity in the hybrid environment.

 #### API Gateway Mesh